 Quiet Points: Qian and Kun

-The two rest points are the trigrams Qian (pure Yang, red) and Kun (pure Yin, green).
+The two quiet points are the trigrams Qian, the heaven, (pure Yang, red) and Kun, the earth, (pure Yin, green).
 Both consist of identical lines, thus exclusively of (solid) Yang lines and (broken) Yin lines, respectively.

 In Qian the encounter with the world reaches completion in the sense that one knows about one’s own self-efficacy in the world: I know that I am an individual separate from the environment – and as such, I do have an impact on my surrounding environment.